 Instructions

-- In a thick stock pot, add your milk, water, butter, and rice bring these items to a simmer over medium heat
+- In a thick stock pot, add your milk, water, butter, and rice bring these items to a boil over medium heat.

-- Once your rice is simmering add your lemon zest, extract, pinch of salt, and sugar
+- Once your rice is boiling add your lemon zest, extract, pinch of salt, and sugar

-- Cook over Low heat for 25 minutes-stir frequently.
+- Reduce heat, and simmer over low heat for 25 minutes-stirring frequently.

 - Separate your egg yolks (if you have not done this earlier).

-- After 25 minutes, remove rice from heat, and stir in 1 egg yolk at a time
+- After 25 minutes, remove rice from heat, and stir in 1 egg yolk at a time.
+This is called tempering the eggs- it will cook them.

-- Place pot back on burner and cook on low heat for 5 minutes-stir frequently.
+- Place pot back on burner and cook on lowest heat setting for 5 minutes-stirring frequently.

 - Top with a generous amount of cinnamon & enjoy!